Prescreening without overpromising

 Prescreen answers, study context, records needs, and coordinator ownership sit together instead of being split across forms and exports.

-The workflow helps teams decide whether to contact, request records, schedule, or route the patient to another path.
+The queue helps teams decide whether to contact, request records, schedule, or route the patient to another path.

 Buyers can see the product logic before a demo: the left side shows the active recruiting record, and the right side shows how the team moves from signal to next step.